Skip to main content

 Omitting fallback routing for stale MVs Returns incorrect aggregation results during high-write periods.
 Always integrate freshness checks with proxy routing fallbacks to maintain SLA compliance.

 How do I handle MV staleness during high-throughput write bursts?
 Implement delta-based refresh triggers with a maximum staleness threshold.
-Route queries exceeding the threshold directly to live shards via fallback routing mechanisms to guarantee data accuracy.
+Route queries exceeding the threshold directly to live partitions via fallback routing mechanisms to guarantee data accuracy.